jessesadler/debkeepr/README.md

 #> 10 12  7
 ```

 The equivalent decimalization functions that work on a data frame with lsd variables have the same basic functionality and naming convention.
 These functions are based on `dplyr::mutate()`, and they contain `_mutate` in the function names to distinguish them from those used for lsd vectors.
 Thus, `deb_lsd_s_mutate()` adds a decimalized solidi variable to a data frame with lsd variables.
 The default is to name these decimalized columns after the Latin convention of librae, solidi, and denarii.
-Conversely, `deb_s_lsd_mutate()` uses a decimalized solidi variable in a data frame to create three new variables corresponding to the pounds, shillings, and pence values.
+Conversely, `deb_s_lsd_mutate()` uses a decimalized solidi variable in a data frame to create three new variables corresponding to the pounds, shillings, and pence units.

 ``` r
 # Create decimalized solidi variable